 Where I work

-I'm currently undertaking a PhD at McGill University and I teach at Canadian Mennonite University.
-At CMU, I also serve as the Director of the Centre for Resilience - a coworking lab for social entrepreneurs and experiential learning hub.
-I also serve as a Board Director for the Assiniboine Credit Union.
+I'm currently a Doctoral Researcher at McGill University in their Leadership for the Ecozoic Program.
+I teach at Canadian Mennonite University, where I also serve as the Director of the Centre for Resilience - a coworking lab for social entrepreneurs and an experiential learning hub.
+Finally, I serve as a Board Director for the Assiniboine Credit Union.
 When I'm not doing any of that, I'm probably singing.